Marko Stunt: Professional wrestling career

-Independent circuit (2015–2019)

 Stunt started training when he was 18.
 Stunt wrestled mostly locally around Mississippi and for Cape Championship Wrestling in Missouri.
 In January 2018, Stunt made his debut for IWA Mid-South's 800th show losing a four-way match.

 At Game Changer Wrestling's Joey Janela's Lost In New York, Stunt lost to KTB; however, this exposure and his performance was popular with online wrestling fans.
 This performance caught the attention of Cody Rhodes and The Young Bucks who announced Stunt for All In.
 At All In, Stunt participated in the pre-show Over the Budget battle royal.
 In September 2018, Stunt competed for Pro Wrestling Guerrilla's Battle of Los Angeles where he was eliminated in the first round by Trevor Lee.

-All Elite Wrestling (2019–2022)

 Marko Stunt made his All Elite Wrestling debut at the inaugural AEW Double or Nothing as part of the Casino Battle Royal entering after drawing spades.
 He was eliminated from the ring by Ace Romero.
 Later it was confirmed that Stunt had signed with AEW.
-Stunt found allies with Jungle Boy and Luchasaurus on Being The Elite after segments of Stunt showing him being harassed by other members of the locker room.
+Stunt found allies in Jungle Boy and Luchasaurus on Being The Elite after segments of Stunt showing him being harassed by other members of the locker room.
 The trio formed the Jurassic Express.
 Jurassic Express were announced for the Inaugural tournament for the AEW World Tag Team Championships to take on the Lucha Brothers in the first round.
 Marko Stunt replaced Luchasaurus for the team due to Luchasaurus suffering a hamstring injury.
 However, Jungle Boy and Marko Stunt lost to the Lucha Brothers, eliminating them from the rest of the tournament.
 Stunt was released from AEW in June 2022.

+In July 2024, Marko Stunt returned back to AEW Collision, accepting his former Jurassic Express member Jack Perry’s open challenge for the TNT Championship where he was unsuccessful against Jack.
+Later on a backstage interview, Marko was interviewed, but was cut short when his other former Jurassic Express member, Luchasaurus, (now Killswitch) interrupted him.

+In November 2024, Stunt announced his retirement from professional wrestling.

+On November 5, 2025, it was announced that Stunt would make his return to professional wrestling as an on-screen talent and mentor for Memphis Wrestling.

 Personal life

 Nelms has a younger brother who is also a professional wrestler under the name Logan Stunt.
 Nelms helps run a family owned podcast called the "Stunt Family Podcast".
 Big Show was Nelms's favorite wrestler during his childhood, and his influences include Rey Mysterio, Kane, Chris Jericho, Eddie Guerrero and The Undertaker.

+After retiring from professional wrestling, Nelms began working as a car salesman for Homer Skelton Ford in Olive Branch, Mississippi.